 When you pay for a service or invest in the underlying technology infrastructure, you expect the service to be delivered and accessible at all times, ideally.
 In the real world of enterprise IT however, ideal service levels are virtually impossible to guarantee.
 For this reason, organizations evaluate the IT service levels necessary to run business operations smoothly, to ensure minimal disruptions in event of IT service outages.

-Availability refers to the percentage of time that the infrastructure, system or a solution remains operational under normal circumstances in order to serve its intended purpose.
-For cloud infrastructure solutions, availability relates to the time that the datacenter is accessible or delivers the intend IT service as a proportion of the duration for which the service is purchased.
+Availability refers to the percentage of time that the infrastructure, system, or solution remains operational under normal circumstances in order to serve its intended purpose.
+For cloud infrastructure solutions, availability relates to the time that the data center is accessible or delivers the intend IT service as a proportion of the duration for which the service is purchased.

 Percentage of availability = (total elapsed time – sum of downtime)/total elapsed time

 For instance, if an IT service is purchased at a 90 percent service level agreement for its availability, the yearly service downtime could be as much as 876 hours.
 For an SLA of 99.999 percent availability (the famous five nines), the yearly service downtime could be as much as 5.256 minutes.

 The numbers portray a precise image of the system availability, allowing organizations to understand exactly how much service uptime they should expect from IT service providers.
 However, measuring availability is a challenging task.

 Organizations aim to measure and track availability of the most impactful functionality of the IT service.
 In the real world, it may be difficult to understand exactly which metric of the service performance corresponds best to this requirement.
 For instance:

 - An organization may consider service outage to occur only when a certain percentage of users have been affected.